mumarm45/todolist/README.md

 # Todo list
-This is todo list application using, springboot,mongoDb and frontend is on using the angular4.
+This is todo list application using, springboot,mongoDb and frontend is on using the angularjs(4).

-#Executable file
+# Executable file

-Download this jar file from this below link (https://github.com/mumarm45/todolist/blob/master/TodoList.jar) and go to the terminal/cmd
+Download jar file from link (https://github.com/mumarm45/todolist/blob/master/TodoList.jar) and go to the terminal/cmd
  - java -jar TodoList.jar